DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-ipfix-options-using-go.markdown

 Result
 ------
-We now have a subset of the IANA fields supported in our decoder, given a correct template and data payload, the result is now a map of our options.
+We now have a subset of the IANA fields supported in our decoder.

+Given a correct template and data payload, the result is a map of received options.

 ```go
 map[